Hopac/Hopac/Benchmarks/Cell/README.md

-﻿This is a custom benchmark inspired by the first example of Concurrent ML programming in [John Reppy](http://people.cs.uchicago.edu/~jhr/)'s book [Concurrent Programming in ML](http://www.cambridge.org/us/academic/subjects/computer-science/distributed-networked-and-mobile-computing/concurrent-programming-ml).
+This is a custom benchmark inspired by the first example of Concurrent ML programming in [John Reppy](http://people.cs.uchicago.edu/~jhr/)'s book [Concurrent Programming in ML](http://www.cambridge.org/us/academic/subjects/computer-science/distributed-networked-and-mobile-computing/concurrent-programming-ml).